• Articles

 What is a Plug-In Hybrid Electric Vehicle (PHEV)?

-A PHEV is a hybrid vehicle that has both an ICE and a motor, often known as a series hybrid.
+A Plug-In Hybrid Electric Vehicle (PHEV) is a hybrid vehicle that has both an Internal Combustion Engine (ICE) and a motor, known as a series hybrid.

-This sort of electric automobile comes with a variety of fuel options.
-This type of electric vehicle is propelled by a conventional fuel (such as gasoline) or an alternative fuel (such as biodiesel), as well as a rechargeable battery pack.
+Such electric automobile comes with a variety of fuel options.
+These types of electric vehicles are propelled by a conventional fuel or a rechargeable battery pack.

-The battery can be charged by connecting it to an electrical outlet or an electric car charging station (EVCS).
+The battery can be charged by connecting it to an electric car charging station (EVCS).

-• Hybrid Mode, in which both electricity and fuel are used.
+• Hybrid Mode: In this mode, both electricity and fuel are used.

-Some PHEVs can go for more than 70 miles solely on electricity.
+Some Plug-In Hybrid Electric vehicles can run for more than 70 miles solely on electricity.

 Architecture of PHEV